allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 ### Release Week Points

 The culminating project for the semester, there are a total of 20 points tied to release week, which will take place during the final exam period.
-Release week itself will be preceded by a few working weeks, which will have no available points, but will consist purely of working time in class and lab to complete the capstone project with your teammates.

 The 20 points available from release week come from the following sources: